U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 #### Variables:

 -   `Code`: Code of the airport;
 -   `Airport`: Name of the airport;
 -   `Ordem`: ID of the observations;
 -   `Passengers`: Number of passengers;
 -   `Movements`: Number of flights;
 -   `Numberofairlines`: Number of airlines in each airport;
 -   `Mainairlineflightspercentage`: Percentage of flights of the main airline of each airport;
 -   `Maximumpercentageoftrafficpercountry`: Maximum percentage of flights per country;
 -   `NumberofLCCflightsweekly`: Number of weekly low cost flights\`;
 -   `NumberofLowCostAirlines`: Number of low cost airlines of each airport;
 -   `LowCostAirlinespercentage`: Percentage of the number of low cost airlines in each airport;
 -   `Destinations`: Number of flights arriving at each airport;
 -   `Average_route_Distance`: Average route distance in km;
 -   `DistancetoclosestAirport`: Distance to closest airport in km
 -   `DistancetoclosestSimilarAirport`: Distance to closest similar airport in km;
 -   `AirportRegionalRelevance`: Relevance of the airport in a regional scale (0 - 1);
 -   `Distancetocitykm`: Distance between the airport and the city in km;
 -   `Inhabitantscorrected`: Population of the city;
 -   `numberofvisitorscorrected`: Number of vistors that arrived in the airport;
 -   `GDP corrected`: Corrected value of the Gross Domestic Product;
 -   `Cargoton`: Cargo ton.
 The total number of cargo transported in a certain period multiplied by the number o flights.

-## Let’s begin\!
+## Let’s begin!

 ##### Import Libraries